- Actively managed funds provide the potential to outperform market benchmarks.

-Passive approaches: matching the market with low costs
+Passive approaches: Matching the market with low costs

 Passive investing, also known as index investing, is rooted in the efficient market hypothesis (EMH).
 There are different degrees of EMH, but the cornerstone of the theory is that stock prices generally reflect all publicly available information at any given time.
 Therefore, EMH concludes that it is very difficult to consistently beat the market.
-Instead of trying, index funds and ETFs provide a low-cost way to invest in a particular market, attempting to match it before fees.
+Instead of trying, index funds and ETFs provide a low-cost way to invest in a particular market, attempting to match its returns, before fees.

 Index funds and ETFs for familiar markets are usually easy to understand.
 Because they simply attempt to replicate a benchmark, passive strategies tend to have lower fees than actively managed funds.
-However, not all index funds/ETFs are the same.
+However, not all index funds and ETFs are the same.
 They may use different benchmarks, may use diverse techniques for matching their markets, and may have different management fees.
 Indeed, because most passive index funds and ETFs are simply looking to match the performance of an index, differences in fees can be a key factor separating the performance of similar index investments.

-Active strategies: selecting securities to beat the market
+Active strategies: Selecting securities to beat the market

 Advocates of active management believe that markets are not always perfect at determining the right price for securities (stocks or bonds).
 Periodic financial bubbles and market corrections seem to suggest that market inefficiencies exist.
 Indeed, if you've ever bought an individual stock, you likely believe that the market isn't perfectly efficient and market-beating bargains can be found.